 Ecommerce & Marketplace Metrics

-Track marketplace and ecommerce health: listing conversion rate, buyer and seller growth, purchase frequency, repeat customer rate, and transaction satisfaction.
+Ecommerce and marketplace metrics measure how well a store or two-sided marketplace converts visitors into buyers and keeps them coming back.
+This glossary defines the essentials, including listing conversion rate, buyer and seller growth, purchase frequency, repeat customer rate, and transaction satisfaction.

 Ecommerce and marketplace metrics glossary: definitions and formulas for listing conversion rate, purchase frequency, repeat customer rate, and marketplace health metrics.